 Controlling PDF content and quality

 For more control over the content and quality of the resulting PDF, use File > Export as PDF.
 The PDF Options dialog opens.
-This dialog has five pages (General, Initial View, User Interface, Links, and Security).
+This dialog has six pages (General, Initial View, User Interface, Links, Security, and Digital Signatures).
 Select the appropriate settings, and then click Export.
 Then you are asked to enter the location and file name of the PDF to be created, and click Save to export the file.

+Note